Manohara-Ai/Conditional_GAN/README.md

 ## Getting Started

-To get started with the project, follow these steps:
+To get started with the project, install these packages:

 ### Prerequisites